Shaun Edwards: International

 Edwards was the youngest ever player to play for Great Britain when he played against France in 1985.
 His political views meant that on a Great Britain Lions tour, Edwards taped over the British Coal logo on his jersey in support of the miners' strike.
+He was selected to go on the 1988 Great Britain Lions tour, but injured his knee in the first game of the tour against Papua New Guinea, and took no further part.
+He captained Great Britain for the first time in 1990, and was also selected to go on the 1992 Great Britain Lions tour.

 He was sent off for a high tackle on Bradley Clyde in the first Ashes test match of 1994 at Wembley.
 He played for Great Britain 36 times, starting 32 games with a further four from the substitutes bench, and scored 16 tries.

 Edwards was England's captain for the 1995 World Cup tournament, but ruled himself out of the final against Australia with an infected knee.

 Coaching career

 In 2001, Edwards joined London Wasps in rugby union as a defence and backs coach, taking over as head coach in 2005 after Warren Gatland returned to New Zealand.
 Wasps won the English Rugby Union Championship three times in succession, in 2003, 2004 and 2005, and the Heineken Cup in 2004.
-During his reign as Head Coach London Wasps won the Anglo-Welsh Cup in 2006, the Heineken Cup in 2007 and the English Rugby Union Championship in 2008.
+During his reign as Head Coach, London Wasps won the Anglo-Welsh Cup in 2006, the Heineken Cup in 2007 and the English Rugby Union Championship in 2008.